-- 6.6 The policy applies to the whole of the Neighbourhood Plan area rather than just within the village settlement boundaries. - 6.7 It is important that the guidance in the Fradley Character Areas Assessment, or any successor document, is followed in respect of the two character areas in Fradley.
-These character areas that have been identified cover Fradley Village and Fradley South.
-The extent of the Character Areas are shown with the Policies Maps. - 6.8 The Character Area Assessments do, in certain circumstances, identify prevailing examples of development which have served to harm the overall character of the area in question.
+- 6.7 The Character Area Assessments do, in certain circumstances, identify prevailing examples of development which have served to harm the overall character of the area in question.
 One example is in Fradley South where some of the existing development in parts of Character Area has houses which have no front gardens and have inadequate parking areas.
-This style of development should be avoided and not replicated. - 6.9 For each, their landscape character, townscape, built form, vegetation and hard landscape and boundary treatment described.
-It provides guidance in respect of each character area it is particularly important that this guidance is followed by development proposals.
+This style of development should be avoided and not replicated. - 6.8 For each, their landscape character, townscape, built form, vegetation and hard landscape and boundary treatment are described.
+It provides guidance in respect of each character area and identifies specific features which are encouraged to be replicated or avoided. - 6.9 Development should respect the rich heritage of Fradley, as outlined in Section 2. - 6.10 Generally, it is important that all development is of the highest possible design and delivered at a density which is reflects an appropriate balance between the need to deliver new development efficiently and the detrimental impacts on quality of life caused by overly dense schemes. - 6.11 Policy FRANP6 should be read alongside the Lichfield District Council Supplementary Planning Documents (SPD) on Sustainable Design and the Historic Environment.

-POLICY FRANP6: CHARACTER AREAS
+POLICY FRANP6: CHARACTER AND DESIGN